djhanggi/chome/README.md

 ### Home Assistant

+- Disable camera when not sleeping and home
-- Automate phone alarm and use as sunset time
+- Automate phone alarm and use as sunrise time
+  - Sync to Google Home
+  - Disable morning blinds if earlier than sunrise
+  - Offset from lights
 - Add detection for when stove is on and unattended
-- Use YAML for dashboards
 - Morse code service

 ### Miscellaneous